 Dreaming this up is an agonising process for most of us.
-We struggle to find a balance between finding something that is authentic, words that don’t sound fake, crass and pushy, using keywords for online effectiveness, but at the same time something that can be delivered verbally, while conveying a benefit, in an occasion appropriate way.
+We struggle to find a balance between finding something that is authentic, words that don’t sound fake, crass and pushy, using keywords for online effectiveness, but at the same time something that can be delivered verbally.
+All the time conveying a benefit, in an occasion appropriate way.
 What might sound great in a networking meeting could clear a bar in seconds.
 On top of this, we want to sound unique.
 It’s really tough.
-How do we differentiate ourselves from the thousands of highly qualified professionals, entry-level or MBA candidates who might be on the job market?
+How do we differentiate ourselves from the thousands of highly qualified professionals, entry-level or MBA candidates who might be on the job market

 The following questions need to be addressed: Be FABulous

 - Where and how do you add value?

 To achieve this, there is no way of getting around the basic career management and strategy tool of identifying transferable skills and gaining self insight.
 I use the CARS method (Challenges, Actions, Results, Skills) also known as STAR.
 I am always astounded by the number of individuals who actually try to create a career strategy without going through this process.
 But like a string of pearls, your skills and qualities will be threaded through your experiences and serve to make you unique.
 Tie these into you passion, vision, values and goals for an overall picture of what is YOUR critical make-up.